Kazura-ya

 -A second bus comes in the late afternoon (arriving about 5:15pm to 6:15pm) from Oboke, but it travels an indirect route that takes nearly an hour, and the times for this bus change seasonally, and they also have different times on Saturdays, (and again, no buses go on Sundays).
 Please carefully check our Bus Timetables for the exact seasonal and daily operating times for Kanjo before attempting to use the local bus (van) for here.

 To book your stay at Kazura-ya, it would probably be better to do so through a booking website that operates in English.
-You can find their listing here on Booking.com or on TripAdvisor.
+You can find their listing here on Booking.com

 Or check their website (in Japanese):